openlabelsinitiative/oli-sdk/README.md

 ## ⚠️ Trust & Label Pool Disclaimer

-- The SDK reads from the **open OLI label pool** (currently mirrored through public GitHub exports and the GrowThePie API).
+- The SDK reads from the **open OLI label pool** (currently mirrored through, OLI's Live REST API, public GitHub exports and the growthepie API for projects metadata).
 All records are community-generated and **should be considered untrusted data** until weighted by your own allow-lists.
 - `oli.api.getBestLabelForAddress()` is intentionally simple: it removes revoked/expired labels, applies your optional filters, sorts by recency, and returns the first hit.
 There is **no attester weighting or trust scoring** yet.
 - `oli.api.getValidLabelsForAddress()` / `helpers.isLabelValid()` only check revocation + expiration. **“Valid” does not mean “verified” or “safe.”**
-- Trust algorithms (attester weighting, consensus scoring, label provenance checks) are **not implemented yet**.
+- Trust algorithms (attester weighting, consensus scoring, label provenance checks) are **not implemented yet** but will be there soon as its development is almost complete.
 Keep humans-in-the-loop or apply your own policy layer before surfacing data to end users or triggering automated flows.
 See [`docs/TRUST.md`](docs/TRUST.md) for more context.

 ```bash